guspan-tanadi/larswander.combylwander/content/writing/centering-and-scaling.md

   <span class="hl slc">// At this point, we transform from user to screen coordinates using</span>
   <span class="hl slc">//     (pt - tl) * a + o</span>
-  <span class="hl slc">// We can skip some arithmatic in our output function by rewriting as</span>
+  <span class="hl slc">// We can skip some arithmetic in our output function by rewriting as</span>
   <span class="hl slc">//     pt * a - tl * a + o</span>
   <span class="hl slc">// ... and folding the constants into the form</span>
   <span class="hl slc">//     pt * a + b</span>